Miami-Dade, Broward County Public Schools To Continue Free Summer Food Distribution

 In Broward, public schools will continue to offer free curbside ‘Grab-and-Go Summer Meals’ for all children in the community 18 years of age or younger.

-School officials said the ‘Summer Grab-and-Go’ distribution starts June 15.MORE NEWS: South Florida’s Steamy Weather Might Help Suppress COVID Spread During Summertime
+School officials said the ‘Summer Grab-and-Go’ distribution starts June 15.MORE NEWS: United States Hits 600K COVID Deaths, Most Of Any Other Country

 For more information on food distribution locations, dates and time, go to browardschools.com/food-service.